JTSG1/hashnode-backups/cmcl0alu1000j02l83hve9h6q.md

 I’m building **GreyhoundDash**, a monitoring dashboard that can run either self-hosted or as SaaS.

+The dashboard is intended as a tool to help users monitor the self-hosted applications from a single view.
+This is definitely not a unique endeavour as there are many others like Heimdal.
+But it serves as an interesting platform to base a few different experiments from.

 To recognise and health-check the long tail of open-source, self-hostable services, the dashboard needs a machine-readable definition for each one.

 Hand-authoring those definitions doesn’t scale; the Awesome-Self-Hosted index alone lists hundreds of candidates.